GDPR Compliance – General Data Protection Regulation

 When will the GDPR come into effect?

-The European Parliament approved and adopted the GDPR in April 2016 and enforcement will begin May 25, 2018.
+The European Parliament approved and adopted the GDPR in April 2016 and enforcement began May 25, 2018.

 GDPR is also Multinational